awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 ## SchemaChangePolicy Structure<a name="aws-glue-api-crawler-crawling-SchemaChangePolicy"></a>

-Crawler policy for update and deletion behavior\.
+A policy that specifies update and deletion behaviors for the crawler\.

 **Fields**
 + `UpdateBehavior` – UTF\-8 string \(valid values: `LOG` \| `UPDATE_IN_DATABASE`\)\.